International Student Graduation Credit

 - International students whose educational program was not instructed in either French or English for at least two years prior to arriving in British Columbia must earn credits through instruction from a British Columbia-certified teacher (not through Equivalency review or Challenge process) for the following courses:

-- A Language Arts course at the Grade 11 level (minimum 4 credits)
+- A Language Arts course at the Grade 11 level,

-- A Social Studies course at the Grade 11 or 12 level (minimum 4 credits)
+- A Science course at the Grade 11 or 12 level,

-- A Science course at the Grade 11 or 12 level (minimum 4 credits)
+- A Mathematics course at the Grade 11 or 12 level,

-- A Mathematics course at the Grade 11 or 12 level (minimum 4 credits), and
+- A Social Studies course at the Grade 11 or 12 level, and